ismail-dev-code/ismail-dev-code/README.md

 I’m continuously learning and actively working on real-world projects to deepen my understanding of scalable web application development and improve my problem-solving skills.
 </br>
 **Currently exploring:**
-- Building a [Plantnet](https://plantnet-bd.web.app) Web App with authentication and maps
+- Building [Knowvia- a knowledge sharing platform](https://knowvia-bd.web.app) using the MERN stack with full authentication, article management, likes, comments, and user notifications

 ---